3 Best REALLY FREE Parental Control Apps: Tested in 2024

 I don’t really like free parental apps as many of them are dangerous.
 You give them tons of permissions, which allow them to access and control your device, without any real guarantee that they won’t steal your data.
 In addition, most free parental apps lack essential parental control features like time limits, web filtering, scheduling, and activity reports, so it’s nearly impossible to fully protect your child from online threats and screen addiction.

 That said, I understand that some parents are on a tight budget, so a free parental app is the only option.
-The good news is that I managed to find a few great parental apps that either provide a good free plan or a free trial that lets you fully test the paid services (which are also very affordable).
+The good news is that I managed to find a few great parental apps that have excellent privacy policies in place to protect all of your data and either provide a good free plan or a free trial that lets you fully test the paid services (which are also very affordable).
 Qustodio, my top pick, has a completely free (but limited) plan, a 3-day free trial, and a risk-free 30-day money-back guarantee, which gives you plenty of time to test it and see if it’s the best fit for your family.

 Quick summary of the best free parental control apps:

-• 5.
-Mobicip — Free plan filters 15+ website categories, but there’s no app filtering.
+• 2. 🥈Mobicip — Good free plan for younger kids & filters 15+ website categories, but no app filtering.

 🥇 1.
 Qustodio — Best Free Parental Control App in 2024